fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 44: سُورَةُ الدُّخَانِ (Ad-Dukhaan) - 42**
+**Surah 58: سُورَةُ المُجَادلَةِ (Al-Mujaadila) - 6**

-save those upon whom God will have bestowed His grace and mercy: for, verily, He alone is almighty, a dispenser of grace.
+on the Day when God will raise them all from the dead and will make them truly understand all that they did [in life]: God will have taken [all of] it into account, even though they [themselves] may have forgotten it - for God is wit­ness unto everything.
  <!--END_SECTION:quran-->